Harry Potter and the Return of Heritage

 Sirius quickly followed him into the house and, the moment he crossed the threshold, Harry heard a soft hissing noise throughout the room.
 Suddenly there was a whoosh and some extremely old fashioned gas lamps flickered into life.

 The chandelier and the wall sconces were shaped like serpents, just like the doorknocker.
-He assumed that this must be a Slytherin's house and, while the furniture hinted at wealth, he was certain that this house had not had a knut spent on in it in many years.
+He remembered that Sirius said it was one of his family's houses and assumed they must have been Slytherin fanatics, and whilst the furniture hinted at wealth, he was certain that this house had not had a knut spent on in it in many years.

 "Right, follow me quietly," Sirius whispered.
 "Do not speak loudly in this hallway, the portraits wake up and start to scream if you do."